LMOORS30/sqly/src/docs/notation.md

 A singular equals sign is required when the value occurs at least once, otherwise it must be omitted.

-Multiple values are separated by a comma, a variadic item is parsed to a value if it is not immediately followed by an equals sign, otherwise it is parsed as the name of the next attribute.
+Multiple values are separated by a comma, a variadic item is parsed to a value if it is not immediately followed by an equals sign and not an identifier while a literal is expected, otherwise it is parsed as the name of the next attribute.

-Multiple attributes can appear in the same `#[sqly()]` clause when separated by a comma, or can be split up into separate `#[sqly()]` clauses as desired.
+Multiple attributes can appear in the same `#[sqly()]` clause when separated by a comma, or can be split up into separate `#[sqly()]` clauses as desired, this also resolves the ambiguous syntax where both values and attributes are separated by a comma.

 Values defined with pipes represent an enum.
 Quotes are not expected unless for parsing strings.